 The finished work achieved Mr P’s requirements for an easy to access shower and a larger bathroom, that could be easily converted back to a standard looking bathroom.

-If the above sounds similar to the situation you or a loved one are in, and you would like to adapt the bathroom so it is easier for a person with reduced mobility to use, whilst retaining good presentation and reverse adaptability, please get in touch with Absolute Mobility.12 Nov,2018
+If the above sounds similar to the situation you or a loved one are in, and you would like to adapt the bathroom so it is easier for a person with reduced mobility to use, whilst retaining good presentation and reverse adaptability, please get in touch with Absolute Mobility.12 November,2018